rdkit/homebrew-rdkit/README.md

 # Homebrew-rdkit: tap-ready formula for rdkit

+Make sure you Homebrew version is 0.9 and above.
 After tapping this repo with

     brew tap edc/homebrew-rdkit